Resumes have one humble but important job: to open a door and get you an interview.

 Your after-graduation resume should be different from your coop resume.

-Use these samples to select a format that will showcase your background and skills in the clearest and most effective way.
+samples to select a format that will showcase your background and skills in the clearest and most effective way.
 These are not intended to be used as templates.

 Additional Sample Resumes